Elon Musk deal to buy Twitter for $44 billion is back on | DW | 04.10.2022

 Observers had commented in recent weeks that Musk appeared to be facing an uphill battle convincing the Delaware court that core information about Twitter had changed sufficiently since April to justify calling off the transaction.

-Some saw Tuesday's report as an indication of Musk and his entourage also coming to this conclusion.
+Some saw Tuesday's news as an indication of Musk and his entourage also coming to this conclusion.

 "This is a clear sign that Musk recognized heading into Delaware Court that the chances of winning vs. Twitter board was highly unlikely," Dan Ives, an analyst at investment bank Wedbush, wrote in a note to investors.